Dima-369/chatvim.nvim/README.md

 (unsaved) markdown document in a new split window for a new chat session.
 If `direction` is not specified, it defaults to the current window.

+## Custom Winbar

+Chatvim sets a minimal winbar in chat buffers to reflect status:
+- [Waiting...] while a request is running
+- [Ready] when idle

+Both status indicators use the default foreground color.

 ## Optional Keybindings

 Keymaps are disabled by default.
 You can enable and customize them via setup and then apply them: